Unwanted House Guests

 Termite swarms, piles of wings, termite droppings, banging sounds, discoloured or drooping drywall, hollow-sounding wood, peeling paint, buckling wood, loose tiles, and squeaky floorboards are all signs of potential termite infestations.
 However, many of these can be difficult for the DIY handyman to diagnose.

 At Flick Pest Control, we recommend regular professional termite inspections to ensure that termites have not invaded and to quickly treat the problem if they have!
-Our Constant Home Protection packages provide you with peace of mind that your most valuable asset is protected.
+Our Constant Home Protection plans provide you with peace of mind that your most valuable asset is protected.
 Reduce the likelihood of a termite infestation with the Termite package which includes a Termite Pest Inspection.